Soft Tissue Injury: Calf Strain

 What not to do

-Consuming alcohol, massaging the injured area and applying heat can all be detrimental in the early stages of healing and therefore should be avoided.
-It is important to note that smoking may also delay the healing process.
+Consuming alcohol, massaging the injured area and applying heat can all be detrimental in the early stages of healing and therefore should be avoided in the first 72 hours.
+It is important to note that smoking may also delay the healing process

 Rehabilitation and recovery

-If you follow this basic advice your injury should take around six weeks to heal.
-However, everyone recovers from injuries at different rates and your recovery is dependent on the severity of the injury and the presence of any other medical problems.
+After 2 weeks, most sprains will be feeling better.
+However, you should avoid strenuous exercise for up to 8 weeks to reduce the risk of further injury.
+Everyone recovers from injuries at different rates, and your recovery is dependent on the severity of the injury and the presence of any other medical problems.

-Once your pain settles and you no longer require crutches it is important to add in the following exercises which will help you to regain full function, flexibility and strength.
+The following exercises which will help you to regain full function, flexibility and strength.
+Begin these exercises once your pain has settled and you no longer require crutches, if you were provided them.
 When doing these exercises you should stop when you are at the point when it becomes painful.
 We do not recommend you push into the pain as the injured tissue is still healing and over stretching can delay the healing.

 Exercises